The Red Shoes: A Hans Christian Andersen Fairy Tale

 • What do the red shoes symbolize in The Red Shoes?

-They symbolize temptation and the desire to be admired.
-They also represent how an obsession can start to control your choices.
+They symbolize temptation, vanity and the desire to be admired.
+They also show how an obsession can start to control a person’s actions.

 • Why can’t Karen stop dancing in The Red Shoes?